How to Can Tomatoes

 - distilled white vinegar or lemon juice

 When you're canning anything, it's important to stay organized and be safe.
 You're dealing with lots of hot water and really hot jars, so it's essential that you have enough elbow room and the appropriate tools for the job.
 If you intend on doing a large volume of preserving, we highly recommend purchasing a water-bath canning kit with all the utensils you need.
 Jar tongs and a canning funnel are exceptionally helpful and make handling scalding hot jars a lot safer and easier.

 Fill your water-bath canner or stock pot with enough water to completely submerge your jars while making sure you don't over fill.
 Leave enough room so that when you submerge jars, there's still a few inches of space left below the lip of the pot.

 Next, put your pot on the farthest stove burner from you and heat the water to just below boiling.
 Slowly submerge your jars with jar tongs or if you're using a water-bath canner you can lower your jars slowly using the included lifting rack.

-Take your small sauce pan and fill it with all of your lids and enough water to cover them.
+Fill a small saucepan with all of your lids and enough water to cover them.
 Heat that pan over a rear burner just enough to get it hot and keep it there.
-You'll need the lids in step five, but for now keep them hot and out of the way.
+You'll need the lids in step five, but for now, keep them hot and out of the way.
 This will ensure you have clean, bacteria-free lids when it's time to put them on.

 Start by making sure all of your tomatoes are washed thoroughly.
 Next, fill your non-reactive saucepan about halfway with water and set it to low on the burner closest to you.
-You want to get the water good and hot without boiling it.
+Bring the water to a low boil.